Runaway (Deee-Lite song)

 "Runaway" is a song recorded, written and produced by New York City-based group Deee-Lite, released on May 28, 1992 by Elektra Records as the lead single from their second studio album, Infinity Within (1992).
 It is the group's fourth single to top the US Billboard Dance Club Songs chart.
 In Europe, the song was a top-10 hit in Greece and a top-20 hit in Finland, as well as peaking at number nine on the UK Dance Singles Chart and number 12 on the European Dance Radio Chart.
-The music video for "Runaway" was directed by American filmmaker and artist Gus Van Sant.
+The accompanying music video for "Runaway" was directed by American filmmaker and artist Gus Van Sant.

 Critical reception

 Heather Phares from AllMusic named the song one of her "Track Picks" from the Infinity Within album.
 Larry Flick from Billboard magazine noted that Lady Miss Kier "has evolved into a far more confident diva, while cohorts Super DJ Dmitry and Jungle DJ Towa Towa keep an ear to current sounds while maintaining a reverence for retro funk and disco."
 Dave Sholin from the Gavin Report felt it "stays in the uptempo groove with that House intensity that's sure to make it a club as well as radio favorite."
 Melody Maker concluded that "Deee-Lite, along with C&C Music Factory, are still the most up-to-date mainstream American dance act".
 A reviewer from Music & Media said, "During their absence another weird trio—Army of Lovers—took over the reins.
 But now the dance loonies are back, although not as odd ball as before and more mainstream."